tobias-kirschstein/nersemble/README.md

 where `$ID` is the id of the participant in the dataset (e.g., `030`) and `SEQUENCE_NAME` is the name of the expression / emotion / sentence (e.g., `EXP-2-eyes`).
 `$NAME` may optionally be used to annotate the checkpoint folder and the wandb experiment with some descriptive experiment name.

+The training script will place model checkpoints and configuration in `${NERSEMBLE_MODELS_PATH}/nersemble/NERS-XXX-${name}/`.
+The incremental run id `XXX` will be automatically determined.

+#### GPU Requirements
-Training takes roughly 1 day and requires at least an RTX A6000 GPU (48GB).
+Training takes roughly 1 day and requires at least an RTX A6000 GPU (**48GB VRAM**).
 GPU memory requirements may be lowered by tweaking some of these hyperparameters:
  - `--max_n_samples_per_batch`: restricts How many ray samples are fed through the model at once (default 20 for 2^20 samples)
  - `--n_hash_encodings`: Number of hash encodings in the ensemble (default 32).
 Using 16 should give comparable quality (`--latent_dim_time` needs to be set to the same value)
  - `--cone_angle`: Use larger steps between ray samples for further away points.
 The default value of `0` (no step size increase) provides the best quality.
 Try values up to `0.004`
  - `--n_train_rays`: Number of rays per batch (default 4096).
 Lower values can affect convergence
  - `--mlp_num_layers` / `--mlp_layer_width`: Making the deformation field smaller should still provide reasonable performance.

-The training script will place model checkpoints and configuration in `${NERSEMBLE_MODELS_PATH}/nersemble/NERS-XXX-${name}/`.
-The incremental run id `XXX` will be automatically determined.
+#### RAM requirements
+Per default, the training script will cache loaded images in RAM which can cause RAM usage up to 200G.
+RAM usage can be lowered by:
+ - `--max_cached_images` (default 10k): Set to `0` to completely disable caching

 #### Special config for sequences 97 and 124